❖ FixedNullCombinations

 SDV Enterprise Bundle.
 This feature is available as part of the CAG Bundle, an optional add-on to SDV Enterprise.
 For more information, please visit the CAG Bundle page.

-The FixedNullCombinations constraint enforces that the null combinations between a set of columns are fixed.
-That is, no other permutations or shuffling of null values is allowed other than what's already observed in the data.
+The FixedNullCombinations constraint enforces that the combinations between categorical columns are fixed.
+For other types of columns, it ensures that the combinations of null values are fixed.
+That is, no other permutations or shuffling is allowed other than what's already observed in the data.

 Constraint API